Spectrometer designed to measure speed, temperature and more to be deployed during U.S. eclipse in August

 “If successful, it will be the dataset of a lifetime,” says Landi.

-Editor’s note: This story was updated June 19, 2017, to correct a typo.
+Editor’s note: This story was updated July 3, 2017, to include a reference to Habbal's coauthor, and June 19, 2017, to correct a typo.
 Coronal temperatures were measured at about 2 million degrees Celsius, not billion.

 A. Ding and S. Rifai Habbal.
 First detection of prominence material embedded within a 2 x 106K CME front streaming away at 100-1500 kms-1 in the solar corona.
 Astrophysical Journal Letters.
 Published online June 9, 2017. doi: 10.3847/2041-8213/aa7460.